-We promise you're going to want to have this wonder oil on your radar.
-Sea buckthorn boasts an impressive profile of essential fatty acids, vitamins, minerals, and antioxidants.
-That makes it a lean, mean, anti-aging machine!
+Perhaps you are wondering what sea buckthorn oil is and where it comes from.
+While it has nothing to do with the sea, we promise you're going to want to have this wonder oil on your radar.
+Sea buckthorn boasts an impressive profile of essential fatty acids, vitamins, minerals, and antioxidants, making it a powerhouse skincare ingredient.

 IN A NUTSHELL

 Main Benefit: Sea buckthorn oil is deeply hydrating and features a unique combination of vitamins, minerals, and antioxidants that improve the overall health and look of the skin.

 Find It In: Just Dew It Hydrating Serum, H2 Oh Yeah Hydrating Moisturizer, and Youth Fairy Retinol Moisturizer.